 It may seem like a lot but it will be used if you plan it right!
 It’s important to be stocked up so you have options, otherwise you will be left hungry with nothing in the house, and probably become lazy and run to the nearest McDonalds or something.
 It happens.

 I always keep my kitchen stocked with plenty of beautiful fruits/veggies.
 When it’s in front of your face, you will be more likely to choose it as a snack rather than running to pick up candy or a chocolate bar, or whatever it may be.
-There are plenty of other snack ideas as well, other than chips and salsa.
+There are plenty of other snack ideas other than chips and salsa, like these lemon coconut energy balls.
 There’s rice cakes, popcorn, veggie chips, hummus and carrots, apple and peanut butter, Larabars, Kind bars, Pure Bars and fresh fruit is always the perfect snack!

 WHOLE FOODS (check out their bulk section too)